nortikin/sverchok/docs/nodes/modifier_make/adaptive_polygons_mk3.rst

   The default value is Tris for Triangular faces, Quads for Quad faces and Frame for NGons.

-- **Implementation.
+- **Implementation**.
 This defines which algorithm should be used.

   - **NumPy**: Faster when donor has more than 50 vertices for tris or 12 verts for quads.
   - **Mathutils**: Faster when donor has less than 50 vertices for tris or 12 verts for quads.
   - **Auto**: Switched between Mathutils and NumPy implementation depending on donor vert count.

 Base area illustrations